What Is a Capital Campaign? Ultimate Guide for Nonprofits

 If your organization wants to add a brand-new community program to its offerings, a capital campaign is one of your options for funding it.
 However, since the end goal of this option is less concrete, some nonprofits take other routes to generate the startup cash needed for new programs, such as applying for grants or dedicating all of their fundraising event revenue during a given year to that initiative.

-Naturally, the most significant benefit of running a capital campaign is generating the revenue your organization needs to complete a large-scale project.
+Naturally, the most significant benefit of running a capital campaign is generating the revenue you need to complete a large-scale project.
 However, there are some additional advantages your nonprofit can experience, such as:

 • Increased community engagement.
 Capital campaigns can increase your organization’s visibility in its local community, spreading awareness of your mission and encouraging more people to get involved.

 • Enhanced capacity to deliver services.
-Once you complete the project your capital campaign is intended to fund, you’ll be able to use your additional resources to make a larger impact on those you serve.
+Once you complete the project your capital campaign is intended to fund, you can use your new investments to significantly impact those you serve.

-• Stronger donor relationships.
-During your capital campaign, you’ll likely acquire new high-impact donors and identify existing donors who could upgrade their support.
-Then, you can cultivate relationships with them that extend beyond this fundraising effort and lead to long-term support.
+• Long-term donor relationships.
+During your capital campaign, you’ll likely acquire new high-impact donors and identify existing donors who could upgrade their giving.
+Then, you can cultivate relationships with them that lead to lasting support.

 • Momentum for future fundraising efforts.
-The first capital campaign you run will probably be the most challenging, but by completing it successfully, your team will gain experience and implement systems to aid future large-scale fundraisers.
-Plus, you’ll build trust with stakeholders in your community who will be more likely to get on board next time since you’ve already proved that you can handle these types of campaigns.
+The first capital campaign you run will probably be the most challenging.
+However, by completing it successfully, your team will gain experience and implement systems that will fuel future large-scale fundraisers.
+Plus, you’ll build trust with stakeholders who will be more likely to get on board next time since you’ve already proved that you can handle major campaigns.

-However, to experience these benefits, your team will need to handle all of the key elements of a capital campaign strategically.
-Let’s look at those components in more detail.
+To maximize these benefits, your team will need to strategically manage all of the key elements of a capital campaign.
+Let’s examine those components in more detail.

 Capital Campaign Components to Know